privacy-scaling-explorations/DefinitelySetup/ceremonies/README.md

 - fill the *p0tionConfig.json* file accordingly:
     + The title of the ceremony will end up being its prefix.
 Prefixes are simply the title all lowercase, with dashes (*-*) instead of whitespace.
 For example, given a title of *Example Ceremony*, the prefix will be *example-ceremony*.
     + Fill the rest of the fields with the desired data, ensuring that each circuit details are correct, and that you chose the required Verification method.
-    + In the artifacts fields, please add the correct storage path and bucket name - note that we require both the *r1cs* and the *wasm* files.
+    + In the artifacts fields, please add the correct storage path on AWS (the URL to the artifacts) - note that we require both the *r1cs* and the *wasm* files.
     + *Note* that you can use [p0tion phase2cli](https://github.com/privacy-scaling-explorations/p0tion) as follows to verify that the config file is correct:
         * `phase2cli validate --template $PATH_TO_THE_TEMPLATE`
 - create a directory inside *./ceremonies* and name it with the *prefix* (detailed in the bullet point above).